FLAPPERS – not books, not cards, not posters, but something of all three.

 2017: two books – a diptych – by Jack Robinson: An Overcoat and Robinson

-2017: Lara Pawson, This Is the Place to Be, shortlisted for the Bread & Roses Award for Radical Publishing; Diane Williams, Fine, Fine, Fine, Fine, Fine shortlisted for the Republic of Consciousness Prize; Will Eaves, The Inevitable Gift Shop shortlisted for the Ted Hughes Award; Natasha Lehrer and Cécile Menon, translators of Suite for Barbara Loden (Les Fugitives; available from this site) win the Scott Moncrieff Translation Prize.
+2017: Lara Pawson, This Is the Place to Be, shortlisted for the Gordon Burn Prize, the PEN Ackerley Prize and the Bread & Roses Award; Diane Williams, Fine, Fine, Fine, Fine, Fine shortlisted for the Republic of Consciousness Prize; Will Eaves, The Inevitable Gift Shop shortlisted for the Ted Hughes Award.

 | || |